Blackwellrbrt167/nvidiascape-container-lab/README.md

-# nvidiascape Vulnerability Lab (Memory-Based Container Escape)
+# Nvidiascape Vulnerability Lab (Memory-Based Container Escape)

 This lab simulates a container breakout using *CVE-2025-23266 (Nvidiascape)* and Pytorch.
 It demonstrates how attaackers might interact with the host system **without immediately accessing sensitive data**, and how **proper hardening, runtime security tools, andhuman investigation** reduce the damage and improve defense.